Financial-Times/origami/README.md

 ### Markup

-_There are intentionally no class esto switch between logged in and out as we don't want to do that in the client side.
+_There are intentionally no classes to switch between logged in and out as we don't want to do that in the client side.
 This is left up to the product._

 Some elements inside the header require specific data attributes so the JavaScript can add some behaviour correctly.
 These are: